Last Updated on January 3, 2023

 (If you’ve tried vinegar and baking soda, you’ve probably found that vinegar does nada for some body odors, and baking soda is useless against lawn chemicals and fuel.
 EnviroKlenz deals with all of these.)

 Do you have some “nearly-new” clothes you want to get smell out of?
-Give EnviroKlenz a try!
+Find out how to get smell out of clothes the easy way and give EnviroKlenz a try!

 You can buy EnviroKlenz here.
 Save 15% with the code savvy15.